Last updated: 3 July 2026

 Contact us on 1300 EPIC IT for a free Microsoft 365 licence review.

-Microsoft 365 commercial pricing increases take effect on 1 July 2026.
+Microsoft 365 commercial pricing increased on 1 July 2026.
 The new prices apply at your next renewal after that date.
-Businesses that renew before July lock in the current rate for their agreement term.
+Businesses that renewed before July locked in the previous rate for their agreement term, while month-to-month arrangements moved to the new rates immediately.

 For most Perth SMBs, Microsoft 365 Business Premium is the best value plan.
-It includes Intune device management, Defender for Office 365, Conditional Access, and Azure Information Protection — capabilities that would cost significantly more as add-ons.
-With the July 2026 pricing changes, the gap between Business Standard ($14) and Business Premium ($22) makes Business Premium even more compelling.
+It includes Intune device management, Defender for Office 365, Conditional Access, and Azure Information Protection, capabilities that would cost significantly more as add-ons.
+With Business Standard now at $14 and Business Premium unchanged at $22, the July 2026 pricing changes made Business Premium even more compelling.

 Microsoft is introducing a Security + Intune bundle as an add-on for Microsoft 365 E3 customers.
 It combines Defender for Endpoint, Defender for Office 365, Purview Information Protection, and Intune endpoint management.
-This gives E3 customers access to enterprise-grade security without upgrading to E5.
-Pricing is expected to be confirmed before July 2026, with analysts estimating $12–$15 per user per month.
+This gives E3 customers access to enterprise-grade security without upgrading to E5, with analysts estimating $12 to $15 per user per month.